microsoft/generative-ai-for-beginners/12-designing-ux-for-ai-applications/README.md

 🚀 Challenge: create a user experience of how users would opt-in and opt-out data collection in the AI application.

 <!-- ## [Post-lecture quiz](quiz-url) -->

+## Assignment

+Take any apps you've built so far, consider implementing the below steps in your app:

+- **Pleasent**.
+Consider how you can make your app more pleasent.
+Are you adding explanations everywhere, are you encouraging the user to explore.
+How are you wording your error messages?
+- **Usability**.
+Building a web app.
+Make sure your app is navigable by both mouse and keyboard.
+- **Trust and transparency**.
+Don't trust the AI completely and it's output, consider how you would add a human to the process ot verify the output.
+Also consider and implement other ways to achieve trust and transparency.

+## Challenge

+Make sure you read up on accessbility at the [World Wide Web site](https://www.w3.org/mission/accessibility/)

 ## Congratulations, you have finished this course!